tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Evr-Demystifying-Algorithmic-Trading.md

   ![amd-closing-prices-dataframe](Images/amd-closing-prices-dataframe.png)

-* A trading algorithm can actually be a simple as a loop and a conditional.
+* A trading algorithm can actually be as simple as a loop and a conditional.
 This trading strategy iterates through the data and compares the current price to the previous price to make a `buy`, `sell`, `hold` decision.

   ![simple-trading-algorithm](Images/simple-trading-algorithm.png)